Leg. vet. DVM, PhD-student

 Obesity is a groing problem in dogs

 People in the world are growing more and more obese and welfare diseases associated with our lifestyle are becoming a big problem.
-Even our companion dogs that share our lifestyle are becoming more obese; in fact 50% of our dogs today are overweight.
+Even our companion dogs that share our lifestyle are becoming more obese; in fact up to 50% of our dogs today are overweight.

 The overweight dog has an increased risk of reduced wellbeing, earlier onset of chronic diseases and a shorter life and I believe each one of these consequences motivates obesity research in dogs.
 The metabolism in dog besity is not as thoroughly investigated as in humans and we need a better understanding of metabolic alterations in overweight dogs for futher development of therapeutic methods.